Harvard-CS145/cs145-21-project0/README.md

 $ cd projectX-YYY
 ```

+Run `./pull_update.sh` to pull project updates (if any).
+You might need to merge conflicts manually: most of the time, you just need to accept incoming changes; reach to TF if it is hard to merge.
+This step also applies to all subsequent projects.

 ### Create the line topology in Mininet

 Let's first create the physical topology of the network in [Mininet](http://mininet.org/).
 The Mininet program automatically creates a virtual topology based on a *JSON configuration file*.